eevalaiho/programming-exercise/documentation/installation.md

 # Installation

-1. Cd to to the directory where the repository was cloned:
+1. Cd to to the directory where you want to clone the repository:
 ```
 $ cd <directory-name>
 ```
-2. Clone the repository from git
+2. Clone the repository:
 ```
 $ git clone https://github.com/eevalaiho/CGI-programming-exercise.git
 ```
-3. Create an Anaconda environment for the application
+3. Create an Anaconda environment for the application:
 ```
 $ conda create -n <env-name> python=3.6 aiohttp
 ```